-Ncondezi plans to develop Mozambique’s first coal fired power plant on the Ncondezi Project area in the Tete Province.
-This follows the conclusion of both a Mine and Power DFS which confirmed that a large scale, long life, open pit thermal coal mine and integrated power plant is technically and economically viable.
+Ncondezi plans to develop Mozambique’s first coal fired power plant on the Ncondezi mine concession area in the Tete Province in northern Mozambique.
+This follows the conclusion of both a Mine and Power project Definitive Feasibility Studies ("DFS") which confirmed that a large scale, long life, open pit thermal coal mine and integrated power plant is technically and economically viable.

-The power plant will be located about 90kms away from the local transmission network.
-Construction is planned for 2015, with the power plant targeting commissioning in H2 2017 and commercial operations in H1 2018.
+The power plant will be located about 92kms away from the local transmission network.

 Ncondezi’s power project has a unique advantage over other potential power projects in the region because it is entirely focused on supplying Mozambique’s growing energy demands over the short to medium term, it can be delivered in a reasonably short time frame and the power plant can be scaled up in 300MW units.

-Mozambique is one of the largest generators and exporters of electricity in sub-Saharan Africa and is strategically well positioned, with existing transmission infrastructure, to meet the shortfalls in energy supply domestically and in the broader Southern African Power Pool, especially South Africa, Zimbabwe, Botswana, Malawi and Namibia.
+Mozambique is one of the largest generators and exporters of electricity in sub-Saharan Africa and is strategically well positioned, with existing transmission infrastructure, to meet the shortfalls in energy supply domestically and in the broader Southern African Power Pool, especially South Africa, Zimbabwe, Botswana, Malawi, Swaziland and Namibia.
 The 300MW Project is closely aligned to the Mozambican Government’s stated objective of accelerating the electrification of the country and expanding access to electricity.
-Currently only 20% of the country is electrified.
+Currently less than a third of the Mozambican population has access to electricity.
 The power plant will help Mozambique maximise the potential of its resources in country and will be an important contributor to Mozambique’s future development.